zero-to-prod/web-framework/README.md

     ->name('users.create');
 ```

-Route names are stored in the `HttpRoute` object and can be accessed when needed.
+Route names are stored in the `Route` object and can be accessed when needed.
 The routing system automatically handles route matching during dispatch.

 #### Additional Arguments (Dependency Injection)